japnitahuja/POSIX-Threads/README.md

 ## Contents

-This repository contains the following files:
+This repository contains the following files (Go through in order):

 `README.md` This file provides an introduction and overview of the repository.<br />
 `pthread_create.c` This file demonstrates how to create a new thread using the pthread_create() function. <br />